-Dickinson Public Safety does not patrol the College Farm or other campuses outside Carlisle.
+Dickinson Public Safety does not patrol the College Farm or other campuses outside Carlisle, though DPS has authority to conduct investigations as needed at the College Farm.
 The college does not contract for police or security services at any of these sites, and local law enforcement will respond as necessary if notified.
 Additional campus specific information is located in the "Reporting crimes and emergencies" section of this report.

-Monitoring & Recording Criminal Activity by Students at Non Campus Locations of Recognized Students Organizations
+Monitoring & Recording Criminal Activity by Students at Non-Campus Locations of Recognized Students Organizations

 Dickinson College does not have officially recognized student organizations that own or control housing facilities outside of the Dickinson College core campus.
-While Carlisle Police have primary jurisdiction in all areas off campus, DPS officers can and do respond to student-related incidents that occur in close proximity to campus when requested.
+While Carlisle Police have primary jurisdiction in all areas off campus, DPS officers can and do respond to student-related incidents that occur near campus when requested.